Paddle Water Sports

 Single Blade Paddles

-- Canoeing — paddle sport in which the rider kneels or sits facing forward in a canoe
+- Canoeing — paddle sport in which the rider kneels or sits facing forward in a canoe.

 - Outrigger Canoeing — racing using a type of canoe featuring one or more lateral support floats known as outriggers, which are fastened to one or both sides of the main hull.

-- Ice Canoeing — a team sport in which a five-member crew complete a course, in which riders have to push their canoe on the frozen parts of the river as well as row in the water.
+- Ice Canoeing — a team sport in which a five-member crew completes a course, in which riders have to push their canoe on the frozen parts of the river as well as row in the water.

 - Canoe Polo — like polo on water, the objective is to score by throwing or hitting a ball through a goal suspended two meters above the water.